-Goose lead a capacity crowd through a Halloween party for the ages on Thursday, October 31.
+Goose lead a capacity crowd through a semi-pro Halloween party for the ages on Thursday, October 31 at Mercury Lounge.
 Up against the expectations of a sold out show (and $12 tickets were selling for over $100 on the resale market) as well as musical ghosts of bands like Phish, String Cheese Incident, and Umphrey’s McGee who have made Halloween the biggest musical holiday of the year, Goose treated the capacity crowd to a Halloween bash of the highest order.

 Opening band Of Clocks and Clouds lead Joe Salgo promised that if he made it into the room, we wouldn’t be disappointed – a big understatement, as the band opened for Goose.
 Double guitar shredding, a fast-and-furious pocket groove and complementary heavy jams from the keys made this band hit hard.
 Their heavy metal costumes contributed to the uber-amplification as, the room began to swell as the Goose crowd filtered in.
 It was a truly great set that hopefully leads to bigger and better things for this awesome band.